Help Felix Get Top Surgery!

 If you don't want to, don't.
 But if you can and you want to, your help is infinitely appreciated.
 The smallest donation makes a huge difference.

-Felix Desmarais' involvement
+Felix Desmarais' involvement (page creator)

 All my life I have seen myself as a boy.
 Once old enough to realise that I had a 'female' body, I felt like something wasn't right.
 I really wished that I could go back and just be born as a boy.